-- 5 nights mid-range hotels in Lhasa and Tsedang and 6 nights camping.
+- 5 nights in mid-range hotels in Lhasa and Tsedang and 6 nights camping.

 - Breakfast only in the cities and full board during camping.

 - All transfers and sightseeing by private van and supporting vehicle for gears and supplies for group size 4 persons and above.

-- All camping gears and kitchen equipments including camp set up and breakdown services.
+- All camping gears and kitchen equipment including camp set up and breakdown services.

 - English speaking local guide.

 - Local Tibetan cook.
 Additional helpers are provided for group size 4 persons and more.

 - Pack animals with an animal driver.

 - Tibet entry permit and all other necessary permits for the trip.

 - International and internal airfare into and out of Lhasa.

 - Chinese visa fee.

 - Lunch and dinner during hotel portions of the trip.